Twaddler01/rpg_similitude/README.md

 # RPG Similitude
 # URL
 https://twaddler01.github.io/rpg_similitude/
+# Issues
+- May be issues loading code from URL.
+For best results, download .zip and use localhost server.
+(Fpr Android, I use Simple HTTP server: (https://play.google.com/store/apps/details?id=com.phlox.simpleserver)

 # Updates

+09-10-2024
+- Inventory is working but messy.
+Will be revamping system for easy save.

 09-06-2024
 - Updated inventory to include items and image icons.
 Needs tooltip work and needs to save inventory data to saveData array.